SuperfineStudios/civcraftsite/README.md

 * Credits for who made the original renders/screenshots to be added in the footer.

-* Website looks terrible in IE, but that's a fact of life we're gonna have to deal with and fix >:(
+* Website looks terrible in IE, [but at least Microsoft has a totemo kawaii anime OAV for it](http://www.youtube.com/watch?v=BHTUlF7NA2o).
+Anywho, this will have to be fixed.

 # Design Principles